Are You Ready for Your Next Medical?

 Key Takeaways:

-• Many pilots experience significant delays (up to half a year or more) in receiving FAA medical certification due to submitting insufficient or incorrect paperwork.
+• Many pilots experience significant delays (up to half a year or more) in obtaining FAA medical certificates due to arriving at AME appointments with insufficient or incorrect paperwork.

-• Wingman Med is a new third-party aeromedical service designed to help pilots navigate the complex FAA medical exam and certification process.
+• Wingman Med is a new third-party aeromedical service that helps pilots navigate the complex FAA medical certification process, aiming to facilitate quicker approval.

 See a mistake?
 Contact us.